leslierere/leetcode_with_python/notes-dp.md

 First let's forget about the fact that we will use dp for the solution.
 Naturally, we would think try to match chars in pattern and string one by one, for string, there is not a lot to think about, as they are all letters, but for the pattern, there are 3 different situations when checking one specific char in pattern and string.

+@ I feel like what I did on July 5 is better

 * Char in pattern is plain letter

   The only matching situations lies in, the previous chars in string and the ones in pattern is the same, and the current letter we are checking in pattern should be the same as the one in string.